ai-2070/l0/README.md

 | `onDrift`      | Drift detected                         | `(types: string[], confidence?: number) => void`                                |
 | `onToolCall`   | Tool call detected                     | `(toolName: string, toolCallId: string, args: Record<string, unknown>) => void` |

+> **Note:** All callbacks are fire-and-forget.
+They execute via microtasks and never block the stream.
+Errors in callbacks are silently caught and do not affect stream processing.

 ### Use Cases

 ```typescript